dykyivladk1/dykyivladk1/README.md

 Founder of the POLIP library, a toolkit for Machine Learning developers, designed to enhance model performance.
 - POLIP provides custom implementations to improve efficiency and accuracy in machine learning models.

-### **GPT-X**
-Developed **GPT-X**, a custom version of the Generative Pretrained Transformer (GPT) with 56 transformer blocks.
-- GPT-X is optimized for various NLP tasks, featuring causal self-attention mechanisms and byte-pair encoding for efficient tokenization.

 ### **Upcoming AI NYX Model**
 Currently in development is the NYX model, designed to provide cutting-edge conversational experiences.
 NYX incorporates advanced deep learning techniques and outperforms both PaLM and GPT-3 in terms of performance and efficiency.

 ## S K I L L S
 - AI/ML Model Development